satriadhm/satriadhm-playground/public/blog/steps-self-findings.md

 There are 2 courses that have been sticking in my mind until this day: Software Construction and Object-Oriented Programming (OOP).
 I found the intuition of building products by reading the Object-Oriented Programming course.
 Finally, I was proud of myself for understanding the OOP concepts, and later I still used them in my interviews and got accepted by some companies.

 This year was the first year I found the true meaning in learning software engineering.
 It was my first time joining and winning a competition that made me find it.
 Unfortunately, my role at that time was not a hacker (dev), since I found myself not capable enough to truly build a Flutter-based mobile app.
 But this was the time I understood **the feeling of building a product from scratch**.
-It was so satisfying and fulfilling.
+It was so fulfilling and meaningful.

 ### The Overload Experience